mongodb/specifications/source/crud/crud.rst

      *
      * Note: If $explain is specified in the modifiers, the return value is a single
      * document.
 This could cause problems for static languages using strongly typed entities.
      *
+     * Note: implementations should return a cursor for Iterable<Document>.
+     *
      * @see https://docs.mongodb.com/manual/core/read-operations-introduction/
      */